comsec-group/cellift-artifacts/README.md

 However, if you pull by hash, make sure the new image has the tag `docker.io/ethcomsec/cellift-artifact-evaluation:cellift-artifact-evaluation` so the next instructions work.

-### Install Xilinx Vivado.
-(Human time: 5 minutes.
-Computer time: several hours.)

-(This is optional if you re-use the Vivado logs we provide; see later.)

-Download Vivado full edition from the Xilinx website.
-Install it in a path of its own.
-We use HOMEDIR/tools/xilinx/.
-To use it later, source the settings file:

-        source ~/tools/xilinx/Vivado/2022.1/settings64.sh

 ### Start a container using the Docker image to run experiments.
 (Human time: 5 minutes, on and off.
 Computer time: several days.)

 All experiments have already been reproduced inside this image, as can